-In accordance with these legal documents and guidelines, the study committee has determined that the Mission District Historic District is significant under National Register Criterion A, for its association with historical events that have contributed significantly to the history of Mackinac Island, the State of Michigan, and the United States; and under Criterion C, for its embodiment of the distinctive characteristics of architectural types, periods, and method of construction.
-The areas of significance are architecture, entertainment/recreation, ethnic heritage, and religion.
 The period of significance is from 1790, the likely date of the known log structures in existence in the district to 1941 and the commencement of the United States involvement in World War II.
 While there are mid-twentieth century buildings over fifty years old in the historic district the Study Committee does not feel they represent the predominant era of the development and identity of the east end of the island or the historic character of the island.
-The majority of the historic properties in the proposed district are multi-storied nineteenth century homes, large rooming houses and hotels with similar materials and architectural elements - wood siding, gabled roofs, and porches.
+The majority of the historic properties in the proposed district are multi-storied nineteenth century houses, large rooming houses and hotels with similar materials and architectural elements - wood siding, gabled roofs, and front porches.